-During fiscal year 2024, we met our liquidity and capital requirements through a mix of external debt facilities, cash reserves and cash flows from operations.
+During fiscal year 2025, we met our liquidity and capital requirements through a mix of external debt facilities, cash reserves and cash flows from operations.
 These internal and external sources of liquidity were primarily used to fund:

-- expansion, renovation and maintenance of production capacity; - our annual contribution to AICF in accordance with the terms of the AFFA; - · our share buyback programs; and - · our working capital requirements.
+- expansion, renovation and maintenance of production capacity; - our annual contribution to AICF in accordance with the terms of the AFFA; - our share buyback programs; - · our working capital requirements; and - costs associated with our announced merger with AZEK.